IBM-Cloud/ibm-developer-extension-vscode/README.md

 # Bluemix for VS Code

 This extension provides the capabilities for IBM Bluemix from directly within the VS Code editor.
-Use the command pallete to quickly access all `bx dev` commands, without the need to leave the editor context.
+Use the command palette to quickly access all `bx dev` commands, without the need to leave the editor context.

 Sample Usage: https://youtu.be/aGOXbEOMinE